 Pray for the best, but prepare for the worst.

 It all begins with the disappearance of the daughters Anna and Joy when the two families celebrate Thanksgiving.
 The two girls had played that afternoon nearby a white mobile-home parked in front of the door which is now no longer visible.
 A police description is passed around and that same evening the mobile-home is spotted on a parking lot of a gas station.
 This is the moment Detective Loki comes into the picture.
 For me a huge achievement in terms of acting by Jake Gyllenhaal.
 Amazing how he portrays the inspector.
-The passion, the tics and the way he puts his teeth into the case, while sometimes it seems as if it doesn’t really interests him.
+The passion, the tics and the way he puts his teeth into the case, while sometimes it seems as if it doesn’t really interest him.
 How careless he reads text messages and seemingly almost writes down nothing.
 When Grace makes a remark about that, he starts writing something in his notebook in a careless way.
 The fact is, that so far he has solved all the cases that were given to him.

-The course of the film is painfully and annoyingly slow.
-Maybe a cinematic portrayal of the excruciatingly long time parents of missing children need to endure while waiting for positive news.
+The course of “Prisoners” is painfully and annoyingly slow.
+Maybe a cinematic portrayal of the excruciatingly long time parents of missing children needs to endure while waiting for positive news.
 It’s also logical and insightful put together.Successively, we have to deal with the discovery of the remains of a child rapist in the basement of a priest, a copycat who eventually seizes the opportunity to shoot a bullet through his brains and the final denouement which wasn’t totally unexpected but because of the prior still surprising.
 Several times I read about the fact that there are quite a few holes in the scenario, and things turn out to be wrong.
 I can’t put my finger directly on any flaw in this movie.
 The mystery of the maze is that I think there really isn’t one but just a perception in the mind of both a retarded boy and an abused boy.
 The latter looked at this image (also the medallion of the deceased father) for years.
-The only thing that I was still wondering about are the snakes.
+The only thing that I was still wondering about is the snakes.
 Do they have a particular symbolic meaning?
-Also the unprofessional actions of the law enforcement officers bothered me.
+Also, the unprofessional actions of law enforcement officers bothered me.
 The superintendent wasn’t much of a help in solving the case.
 And in such an important criminal case, I certainly wouldn’t leave the prime suspect unattended.
-And I think the aunts house would be searched through thoroughly.
+And I think the aunt’s house would be searched through thoroughly.